-Expect fresh meat and fish dishes and there's a new 'hot stone' menu at a charge.
+You'll have a choice of fresh meat and fish dishes at this Grill restaurant.
+The chef has plenty of speciality dishes and a new 'hot stone' menu at a charge.

 The spa has both indoor and outdoor treatment cabins, an indoor pool, sauna, steam room and floatarium.
 There's a lengthy menu of treatments, including things like diamond facials, Indian scalp massages and packages for the whole family.
 There's also a beauty salon for nailcare, waxing, make up and hairdressing.

 Rooms ► View all

 Twin room sleeps up to 4, with a double or twin beds, as well as a double sofa bed, and sleep up to 2 adults and 2 children or 3 adults.
 They all feature a 32-inch flatscreen TV, an iPod docking station, a balcony or terrace, and a huge bathroom with a rain shower.This room can also be sold as a single.